Risks

 • Enable risk-based alerting and automation

-Use the Access Intelligence > Access Risks page to get an overview of all queries with risk levels and details about each entity flagged as a risk.
+Use the Access Intelligence > Risks page to get an overview of all queries with risk levels and details about each entity flagged as a risk.

 Access Risks overview